microsoft/Guardinel/README.md

 7. Once the result is received back at driver script, the script checks if there are any failed policies.
 If yes, it exits with 1 which will fails the gate.
 If not, exits with code 0 which passes the gate.

 # Basic components
-SHIELD comprises the following basic components
+Guardinel comprises the following basic components
 - Task
     - Abstract class that defines the skeleton of the policies
     - Implementations should override execute() method to validate the PR for a specific condition.
 Ex: Bug jail policy validates if the team who raised the PR is in bug jail or not.
 - Action
-    - Abstract sub-class of Task that defines the actions taken by the shield
+    - Abstract sub-class of Task that defines the actions taken by the Guardinel
     - Proactive changes that could reduce the opex work will be its implementation.
 Ex: Attach ECS work item to the PR, Clone the bug to the next release train
     - Actions will always return either NO_ACTION or NOTIFY.
     - Actions can be made a callback action for a task by adding its identifier in the task's actions() method
 - Override
     - Abstract class that defines an override for a task/action
-    - Override are specific conditions on which shield will make an exception on certain policies
+    - Override are specific conditions on which Guardinel will make an exception on certain policies
     - Overrides are configured within the policies.
-If an override is configured in the shield cmdline param, it will be considered as a global override which can override all the policies if evaluated to true
+If an override is configured in the Guardinel cmdline param, it will be considered as a global override which can override all the policies if evaluated to true
 - Notifier
     - Abstract class that defines a notifier
     - The notifiers are invoked after all the policies have completed their execution